Cold sores

 Hygiene is important for people infected with the herpes virus.
 To help prevent it spreading:

-• do not kiss anyone while you have a cold sore, especially babies
+• don't kiss anyone while you have a cold sore, especially babies

-• do not share anything that comes into contact with a cold sore (such as cold sore creams, towels, cutlery or lipstick)
+• don't share anything that comes into contact with a cold sore (such as cold sore creams, towels, cutlery or lipstick)

-• do not touch your cold sores – if you do, wash your hands.
+• avoid touching your cold sores and if you do, wash your hands.

-• you have an infection near the eye
+• you have an infection near your eye

 • the cold sore is very large or painful

-• you have swollen, painful gums and sores in the mouth (gingivostomatitis)
+• you have swollen, painful gums and sores in your mouth (gingivostomatitis)

 • you have a weakened immune system – for example, because of chemotherapy or diabetes.

-If the cold sores are very large, painful or keep coming back, your GP may give you an antiviral treatment like valaciclovir.
+If your cold sores are very large, painful or keep coming back, your healthcare provider may give you an antiviral treatment such as valaciclovir.

 The herpes simplex virus remains hidden in your nerves for the rest of your life.
 It can become active again from time to time causing a cold sore.
 This will usually show up in the same places where you may have had a previous infection.
 Most people don't get more than one recurrence of cold sores per year, but about 5–10% of people experience 6 or more episodes per year.
 Situations that trigger the virus to become active include a fever (eg, a common cold), menstruation, trauma, UV radiation (exposure to sunlight), extreme tiredness or lowered immune function.